Immigration, Refugees and Citizenship Canada has added Mifegymiso to their Prescription drug coverage.

 Many factors impact the health of newcomers to Canada as well as their access to health care.
 These include but are not limited to: precarious immigration status that prevents people from accessing public healthcare (including coverage by the IFHP in the first place), economic barriers, language barriers, racism and harmful assumptions as well as mental health issues exacerbated by migration and discrimination.

-1. Ensure the equitable, easy and timely access to a comprehensive package of reproductive and sexual health services (including medical abortion) for all people covered by the IFHP by listing medical abortion as part of the basic coverage package instead of listing Mifegymiso on the prescription drug coverage.
+1. Ensure the equitable, easy and timely access to a comprehensive package of reproductive and sexual health services (including medical abortion) for all people covered by the IFHP (regardless of whether they are residing in a province or territory that has implemented Mifegymiso cost coverage) by listing medical abortion as part of the basic coverage package instead of listing Mifegymiso on the prescription drug coverage.

 2. Actively address barriers to newcomers accessing health care in Canada, including measures and programs causing delays in coverage of health care services and goods.